msu-denver-cs/assignment-two-Cdmccandl/README.md

-the differences between private and public key for creating relational databases (:make_id vs :make) the differences between scaffold and model the meaning behind has_and_belongs_to_many, .. edit_car_path
+the differences between private and public key for creating relational databases (:make_id vs :make) the differences between scaffold and model the meaning behind has_and_belongs_to_many, .. edit_car_path I also should have named the field in my part model part_name rather than part in order to make things a little less confusing!